FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 solver to process.
 This makes for a large search space for the solver to explore to find a proof, however, most of those assertions are quantified formulas guarded by patterns and they remain inert unless some active term triggers them.
-Nevertheless, all these definitions a noticeable overhead to the solver.
+Nevertheless, all these definitions impose a noticeable overhead to the solver.
 If you turn ``--query_stats`` on (after a single warm-up query), it takes Z3 about 300 milliseconds (and about 3000 quantifier instantiations) to find a proof for ``test1``.

 You probably won't really notice the overhead of a proof that takes 300 milliseconds---the F* standard library doesn't have many